 Prague, the capital of the Czech Republic, is a very picturesque and beautiful city in Europe.
 It has many castles and green rolling hills, and is famous for its cultural life.
 Prague has a particularly rich Jewish history.
 There were times of great communal heights and impressive Jewish learning and sadly times of large scale anti-Semitism.

-Day 1, Sunday, July 9 arrival to Prague
+Day 1, Arrival to Prague

 We will meet at Ben Gurion airport for our flight to Prague, the capital of the Czech Republic.
 After landing, we will board our bus and meet our tour guide for a tour of the city.
 We will visit Prague Castle which has been the seat of Czech kings and princes since the end of the 9th century.
 The Crown Jewels are kept at Prague Castle, as are the relics of Bohemian kings, precious Christian relics, art treasures and historical documents.
 It is currently the residence of the president.
 The tour will also take us to the St Vitus Cathedral, the Old Royal Palace St. George Square, and the Golden Lane We will walk in Lesser Town, the oldest Prague district, and we well cross over the Charles Bridge to the Old Town.
 Charles Bridge is the oldest preserved bridge connecting both districts.
 We will learn about its beautiful sculptural decoration and history.